h5bp/html5-boilerplate/README.md

   [html5boilerplate.com](https://html5boilerplate.com/).
 This zip file is a snapshot of the `dist` folder.
 On Windows, Mac and from the file manager on Linux unzipping this folder will output to a folder named something like `html5-boilerplate_v7.3.0`.
-From the command line will need to create a folder and unzip the contents into that folder.
+From the command-line will need to create a folder and unzip the contents into that folder.

   ```bash